-With a lifetime mortgage you won't have to make any monthly payments.
-Instead the interest is added to the amount you owe each month.
-This means we charge interest on the loan plus any interest already added.
+If you stop making monthly interest payments, the unpaid interest is added to the amount you owe each month.
+This means that interest is charged on the loan amount plus any interest already added.
+Making monthly interest payments will reduce the amount of interest that will accumulate over the life of your lifetime mortgage.

-The lifetime mortgage is usually repaid from the sale of your home when you, or the remaining borrower (if the mortgage is in joint names) dies or moves into long term care.
-Of course, any money left over would be available to you or your beneficiaries.
+The lifetime mortgage is usually repaid from the sale of your home when you, or the remaining borrower (if the mortgage is in joint names) dies or moves out of your home into long term care.
+Of course, any money left from the sale of your home would be available to you or your beneficiaries.